dimhoff/ti99_4a_tape_decode/doc/ti99_4a_tape_format.md

 ![Tape Audio Waveform](tape_output.png)

 The main cause of decoding problems are strong dips in the audio levels.
 Below are two images showing such dips.
-The second one is
+The dips in the second image will certainly cause bit errors.

 ![Dip In Tape Waveform](tape_dip_minor.png)